 Next step: Gain more hip mobility so that at training and races paces, his hip rotation would stay in an optimal zone.

-Mobility is influenced by: 1) your fascia, 2) your nervous system, 3) your soft tissues (muscles, tendons and ligaments) and 4) your joint structure (how the bones interact).
+Mobility is influenced by: 1) your fascia, 2) your nervous system, 3) your soft tissues (muscles, tendons and ligaments) and 4) your joint structure (how the bones interact) and at times scar tissue.
 In my opinion, this is the reason “stretching” has always been a hotly debated topic.
 Depending on which of these four influencers is most affecting your particular problem, your “stretching” program better be the correct one to address it.
 Otherwise, all your “stretching” won’t have the desired effect and this is why there have been conflicting reports about the effectiveness of stretching.

 For example, you may be trying to stretch your tight hamstring (trying to lengthen the muscle itself) but it could be that your nervous system is actually holding the muscle tight.
 You may, in fact, have optimal flexibility in your hamstring but you can’t get the nervous system to relax in order to let the muscle relax.
 So, you stretch and stretch and stretch and get very little relief (and often find the muscle seems to get tighter).
 Sound familiar?